Lake-Commander/KMS_Inventory_Analysis/README.md

 Kultra Mega Stores (KMS) aims to better understand its historical sales data and optimize its operations, customer targeting, and shipping strategies.
 This project covers:

-- Revenue breakdown by category, region, and customer
+- Revenue breakdown by category, region and customer
 - High- and low-performing customers and products
 - Shipping cost patterns and order priority logic
 - Actionable business insights for decision-making